Estonia Reports First Coronavirus Case - UrduPoint

 "The patient is isolated, there is no risk of the disease spreading, now we have to identify all the people the patient was in contact with."Iran has announced a total of 19 deaths and more than 130 infections, including the country's deputy health minister.

-Iran's coronavirus death toll is the highest after that of China, where more than 2,700 people have died from the disease.
+Iran's coronavirus death toll is the highest after China, where more than 2,700 people have died from the disease.